Case Study — IC6

 Three implementation paths, any combination active in the same level — with no single source of truth

-The new architecture — progression graph as source of truth, story graph as navigation layer, switchboards as standardized implementation
+The new architecture: progression graph as source of truth, story graph as navigation layer, switchboards as standardized implementation.

 The results

 The new system eliminated the broken save files and orphaned references that had plagued AW2 production.
-A self-fixing feature drawn from the Jedi Survivor architecture meant those classes of issues no longer required manual intervention.
-By the time the project entered full production, the team had fully adopted the system.
+A self-fixing feature drawn from the Jedi Survivor architecture meant those types of issues no longer required manual intervention.
+Onboarding wasn’t instant.
+Designers didn't fully internalize the new content structure until their own levels went through the process.
+But as we entered full production, the team had fully adopted the system.
+The job that had consumed so much of late-stage AW2 production didn't need to exist anymore.